Geometry of the Space of Sections of Twistor Spaces with Circle Action: Geometry of the space of holomorphic sections of a twistor space

-\begin{remark} Both definitions of $\Omega$ will be used.
-For example, \eqref{eq:OmegaGeneral} makes sense on all of $\mathcal S$ and thus can be evaluated on any holomorphic section $s$, even if we do not know the normal bundle of $s$. \end{remark}
+\begin{Remark} Both definitions of $\Omega_x$ will be used.
+For example, \eqref{eq:OmegaGeneral} makes sense on all of $\mathcal S$ and thus can be evaluated on any holomorphic section $s$, even if we do not have the knowledge of the normal bundle of $s$. \end{Remark}